Nitrokey/nitrokey-documentation/source/components/nitropad-nitropc/content/shared-index-content1.rst

 .. tip::

-   The NitroPad can also be started without the Nitrokey.
+   The NitroPad and NitroPC can also be started without the Nitrokey.
 If you don’t have the Nitrokey with you, but are sure that the hardware has not been manipulated, you can boot your system without checking.